 Can a sector as diverse as venture funding be judged on an average performance basis?
-If you are considering investing in this area what can you learn from successful VC investors?
+If you are considering investing in this area what can you learn from successful venture capital investment?

 Last week I was sent a study on the performance of early stage companies.